rasaadi/marqeta_automation_demo/README.md

     * **verifications** (_Function libraries / modules that helps to verify the result of various system activities performed by the **actions**_)
     * **tests** (_Contains actual step by step test descriptions as **pytest** functions where both **actions** and **verifications** are used to perform test activities and verify results_)
     * **utils** (_Function libraries / modules the utility scripts and works as helper for the **actions** modules to perform various actions_)
-    * **resources** (_Test config files such as .csv, .png, and .xml files that are not really CODE file and generally remain STATIC through out the project life cycle_)
+    * **resources** (_Test config files  and other resources that are not really CODE file and generally remain STATIC through out the project life cycle_)
     * **reports** (_Package contains test reports and other test outputs in one place for easy organization and management_)